LEARN & PLAY CANINE SOCIALIZATION

 3. Ask your vet for payment options.

-4. Consider crowdfunding such as Go Fund Me, CoFund My Pet.
+4. Consider crowdfunding such as Go Fund Me, CoFund My Pet, Free Funder

 5. Host a group yard sale.